jamesdhope/dspy-watsonx-react-agent/readme.md

 ![](overview.png)

-This repo contains a demonstration of dspy Module and ReACT agentic-pattern with a watsonx.ai model and local instance of MilvusDB.
+This repo contains a demonstration of dspy Module and ReACT agentic-pattern with a watsonx.ai language model, local instance of MilvusDB and embeddings model.

 # Quick Start